Use of Graphene in Construction

 Its transparency and flexibility, on the other hand, would come to complete the catalog of applications as wrapping material for the property.
 In this case, the transparent and flexible surface makes it much more economical, resistant and versatile than the current use of tempered glass parts.

-6. Graphene’s Resistance to ionizing radiation and phytosanitary properties
+• Graphene’s Resistance to ionizing radiation and phytosanitary properties

 Its resistance to ionizing radiation could be especially interesting in areas such as sanitary where the use of graphene as an insulation material for the radiation emitted by radiotherapy or magnetic resonance equipment would mean a significant saving in the economic cost of construction of future clinics or hospitals.
+Explore everything about Graphene Radiation Shielding.

-Graphene and its applications in Construction: Insulations and high-efficiency equipment
+Graphene and Its Applications in Construction: Insulations and High-efficiency Equipment

 It is an extremely strong, elastic material and its innumerable and amazing qualities have given it the name of the "miracle material".
 Noted by many experts as the ingredient that will revolutionize electronics, it is also expected to reach architecture and engineering to dethrone all-powerful concrete and even the toughest steel.